careyjames/dns-tool/README.md

 $ ./dnstool --authoritative example.com
 ```

 Authoritative mode may be slightly slower (it has to fetch NS and then query each directly), but ensures you see the records as delivered by the domain’s own DNS servers.
-SO, to check propagation, use interactive mode.
+*--authoritative ⇒ ground truth at the domain’s own servers.
+*Default (recursive) look-ups in interactive mode ⇒ watch propagation across public caches.

 ### Verbose / Debug Mode